Trusted legal advice since 1733

 In 2015 the firm relocated its second Reading office from the building now known as Forbury Works to 33 Blagrave Street, re-establishing a link with the Blagrave name dating back to 1798.

 In 2016 Blandy & Blandy opened a new office on Hart Street in Henley-on-Thames, almost opposite Francis Blandy's former home of Blandy House, after acquiring the business of Collins Dryland & Thorowgood LLP.
 The move reconnected Blandy & Blandy with its roots in the town dating back three centuries.
-In spring 2019, Blandy & Blandy welcomed guests to an event at its new offices at 24 Thameside.
+In spring 2019, Blandy & Blandy relocated and welcomed guests to an event at its new offices at 24 Thameside.

 In 2018 Blandy & Blandy acquired the private client business of Clarkslegal LLP, also based in Reading.